nent/nent/packages/core/src/components/n-content-reveal/readme.md

 # N-CONTENT-REVEAL

-Use this component to add a little flair to any HTML.
+Use this element to add a little flair to any HTML.
 It creates an entrance animation using the configured attributes to add pop to any page.

 ## Element